karencfisher/simple-chat/readme.md

 </span>

 As a development project, 'installation' consists of pulling down the source code and installing the required dependencies.
-That is best done within a Python virtual environment, so as to not possibly conflicting with other Python packages alread on one's system globally.
+That is best done within a Python virtual environment, so as to not possibly conflicting with other Python packages already on one's system globally.
 This is the recommended practice for any such project.

 Use at your risk. ;) And if you do dare ;), and encounter any issue/bug/suggestion, feel free to open an issue.
 I'd appreciate the feedback.